RAGECOOP/RAGECOOP-V/README.md

 # 🦆 Special thanks to
 - [Makinolo](https://github.com/Makinolo), [oldnapalm](https://github.com/oldnapalm)
-- - For testing, ideas, contributions and the first modification with the COOPAPI
+- - For testing, ideas, contributions and the first modification with the API
 - [crosire](https://github.com/crosire)
 - - For the extensive work in ScriptHookVDotNet
 - [justalemon](https://github.com/justalemon)